Published on February 25, 2020 – Last Updated on May 7, 2022

 Most people have insomnia due to stress.
 Meditation can help you sleep in two ways.

 Meditation helps you learn to clear your mind and focus on the moment.
-That means when you are laying in bed with your thoughts racing, through meditation, you learn to let those thoughts go.
+That means when you are lying in bed with your thoughts racing, through meditation, you learn to let those thoughts go.
 Yes, they exist, but by letting them go and concentrating on your breathing or an ambient sound, you allow your mind to relax and start winding down.

 How A Meditation App Can Help